 Historically, artist supplies, including pigments and brushes, could have been purchased through suppliers like apothecaries, but artists would have to make their own paints.
 To do so, one usually takes a pigment and mix it with a binder.
 For example, to make yellow ochre for oil painting, the practitioner would take the pigment and mix it with linseed oil.
 To make yellow ochre watercolor, one would take the same pigment, but bind it with gum water, which is a combination of water and gum Arabic (and often also with a little bit of sugar or honey).
 The mixture is mulled with a muller on a slab for some time to ensure the pigment is evenly bound with the gum water.
 The historical application of this yellow ochre watercolor, however, is more similar to our modern understanding of gouache because it was often used as a thick and opaque paint, rather than giving the light aquarelle effect that most people would picture when hearing the word watercolor.

 The word wash would be closer to the modern day aquarelle.
 For instance, the English treatise A Book of Drawing, Limning, Washing, printed by M. Simmons for Thomas Jenner in London in 1652 made this distinction.
 The treatise refers to painting with translucent and watery colors as washing and opaque and thick colors as limning.
 Modern day transparent watercolor achieves washing through watered-down paints, but the washes still contain finely-ground pigments.
-Historical washes are more similar to dye, and they need to be used within a comparatively short amount of time because they cannot be dried and reactivated.
+Some historical washes, however, are more similar to dye, and they need to be used within a comparatively short amount of time because they cannot be dried and reactivated.
 In many cases, practitioners would have used both opaque paints and translucent washes in a watercolor.
 As a result, some of the color studies on my list are washes that require different methods of making.

 For the paints with pigments, I produced several pigments from scratch by grinding stones and making lakes (lake pigments will be the topic of another post in this series), and procured the rest from suppliers that sell quasi-historically-made pigments.
 Normally, to get a good quality paint, a practitioner needs to find the right ratio for gum water and the selected pigment.
 Some colors require more gum water, whereas others need less.
 I decided to standardize the pigment and gum water ratio for all of my color studies, as well as the mulling time, which means that some colors would be bad in quality.